Malingering is pretending to be sick when you aren’t or pretending to be sicker than you are, particularly when you have something to gain.

 Malingering is the purposeful production of falsely or grossly exaggerated physical or psychological complaints with the goal of receiving a reward.
 These may include money, insurance settlement, drugs or the avoidance of punishment, work, jury duty, release from incarceration, the military, or some other kind of service.
 A malingerer may attempt to raise the temperature of a thermometer through heat from a lamplight or alter a urine sample by adding sand to it; however, if the malingerer is more discrete, the clinician may have great difficulty gathering evidence for an accurate diagnosis.

-Malingering can lead to abuse of the medical system, with unnecessary tests being performed and time being wasted by the clinician as opposed to those with legitimate health problems.
+Malingering is not a psychiatric disorder and can lead to abuse of the medical system, with unnecessary tests being performed and time taken away from other patients.

 Malingering can exist in a variety of intensities, from pure (in which all symptoms are falsified) to partial, in which symptoms are exaggerated.
 A patient may simulate symptoms of a specific disorder or deny the existence of the problem that may explain the symptoms.
 Malingering is not easy to detect because of the difficulty in gathering overt evidence.
 A thorough clinical interview is crucial to understanding whether a person is malingering or not.

 Malingering should not be confused with factitious disorder (in which the motive is the desire to occupy a sick role, rather than some form of material gain) and somatoform disorders (in which symptoms are not produced willfully).

 In some cases, the patient may be seeking a reward (time off work or financial gain); in others, the patient may falsify their symptoms because they think that the symptoms will inevitably arise sometime in the future.
 For example, an individual may falsely claim that they have symptoms of infection while they can receive compensation, because they believe that they will likely develop the infection at some future point.